 Climatology: Definition of Climate and Weather and its element and controls.
 Physical structure of the atmosphere and attributes of different layers.

-Chemical composition of the atmosphere: Dust particles, vapor, particles, active gases, inert gases.
+Atmosphere: Chemical composition of the atmosphere: Dust particles, vapor, particles, active gases, inert gases.

 Insolation and Temperature: Factors affecting insolation, factors affecting temperature of a place.
 Vertical and horizontal distribution of temperature.

 Atmospheric Pressure belts and Planetary winds characteristics.
-Atmospheric Moisture: Precipitation forms and types of rainfall. consequences and measures of control.
+Atmospheric Moisture: Precipitation forms and types of rainfall.